ljwalker/emu/docs/_documentation/digitizing.md

 - Steady the vial against a hard surface.
 - Stand vials on their lids (upside-down) to dry.
 - Paint should left to dry overnight before numbering.

-**Do not let paint dry to your brush!
-This will ruin it.** Keep a water cup and paper towel handy for quick cleaning.
-As soon as you have finished painting or need a break, wash your brush thoroughly.
-{: .notice--warning}

-## Numbering

-Vials can be numbered one day after painting.

-{% include figure image_path="/assets/images/digitization_numbering.png" alt="" caption="Letters and numbers should be written according to this example." %}

-A few tips for numbering...
-- Use either a 01 or 005 black Pigma Micron pen to number.
-- Press lightly and use short pen strokes, as though you are "painting" the letters and numbers on.
-- Steady the vial against a hard surface.
 - Avoid touching the ink before it’s dried.
 (Complete drying takes several hours.)
 - If a specimen lot has more than one catalog number, both need to be written on the vial.
 - **Neatness counts!**

 **Writing on semi-dry paint will ruin Micron pens**; please wait at least 24 hours after painting to number vials.
+{: .notice--warning}

+**Do not let paint dry to your brush!
+This will ruin it.** Keep a water cup and paper towel handy for quick cleaning.
+As soon as you have finished painting or need a break, wash your brush thoroughly.
 {: .notice--warning}

 ## Labels